Mesoscopic model reduction for the collective dynamics of sparse coupled oscillator networks: Collective coordinate model reduction

 The matrix $L_\text{lin}$ always has one zero eigenvalue, and if all the other eigenvalues are negative then the state $\bm\phi^*$ is stable in the full system and the second criterion is met.
 If a single eigenvalue is positive then the state $\bm\phi^* $ is unstable in the full system and the second criterion is not met.
 This second stability criterion detects if the full system has already undergone a saddle-node bifurcation, such that the synchronized state loses stability.
 The node that is first to break off from the synchronized can be identified using this criterion as the dominant term in the eigenvector corresponding to the unstable eigenvalue \cite{HancockGottwald18}.

 We denote the critical coupling strength corresponding to the bifurcation from global synchronization to partial synchronization obtained from the full model (\ref{eq:full_KM}) by $\KgKM$, and the critical coupling strength obtained from the collective coordinate method by $\KgCC$.
 We compute $\KgKM$ and $\KgCC$ for many realizations of random network topologies and random natural frequencies.
-For the full model, $\KgKM$ is computed numerically by finding the smallest value of $K$ such that (\ref{eq:full_KM}) admits a stable stationary solution.
+For the full model, $\KgKM$ is computed numerically by finding the smallest value of $K$ such that (\ref{eq:full_KM}) admits a stable stationary solution \footnote{For each value of $K$, stationary states are found by solving $\dot \phi_i = 0$ for $i=1,\dots,N$ in the full Kuramoto model (\ref{eq:full_KM}) using the multidimensional Newton root finding method.
+If a stationary state is found, then its stability is checked by determining the eigenvalues of the Jacobian.
+We perform bisection in $K$ until $K_g$ is found within a tolerance of $10^{-4}$.}.
 In all cases the natural frequencies are drawn from a Gaussian distribution with variance $\sigma^2 = 0.1$ and are uniformly shifted so that $\sum \omega_i =0$.
 The random network topologies consist of ER networks and modified BA networks of various sizes $N$ and mean degree $k$.
-In the case of BA networks we also use different minimum degrees $m_1$.
+When we generate networks for our numerical simulations, we do not enforce the structure of Fig.~\ref{fig:degree_one_network_schematic} on the networks.
+Some, but not all, networks will have at least one degree 1 node, but, as we will show, the results also apply to sparse networks with minimum degree greater than 1.
+In the case of BA networks we explicitly control the minimum degree through the parameter $m_1$.
 Fig.~\ref{fig:Kg_CCvsKM_sparse} shows $\KgKM$ vs $\KgCC$ for sparse networks, such that $k \ll N$.
 For all values of $k$ and $N$, and both ER and BA networks, we observe an approximately linear relationship between $\KgKM$ and $\KgCC$.
 For the sparse BA networks the minimum degree is controlled, and, as expected, networks with a minimum degree $m_1 = 1$ (orange) have higher values of $K_g$ compared to those with $m_1 = 2$ (green).
 For the ER networks (blue), the minimum degree is not controlled.
 For $k=5$ most ER networks have minimum degree equal to one (66\% for $N=100$, 78\% for $N=200$ and 89\% for $N=400$) and so there is significant overlap between the data-sets for ER and BA networks.
 For $k=10$ the ER networks typically have minimum degree greater than two, and so the $K_g$ values are smaller than for the BA networks.
 Of particular importance, the relationship between $\KgKM$ and $\KgCC$ does not depend strongly on either the network construction (ER vs BA) or the minimum degree of the network.
 Note, for instance, that all of the ER networks generated with $N=100$ and $k=10$ have minimum degree greater than one, but they follow the same trend as the BA networks with minimum degree equal to one.
 In Section~\ref{sec:single_cluster_simplified} we derive an analytic expression for this relationship between $\KgKM$ and $\KgCC$, assuming that the network has the structure in Fig.~\ref{fig:degree_one_network_schematic}.